MLGroupJLU/LLM-eval-survey/README.md

 ```
 We welcome contributions to this project.
 If you have any ideas, issues, please feel free to submit a pull request or open an issue.
 Your contributions are greatly appreciated!

+## Conrtibuting
+We welcome contributions to LLM-eval-survey!
+If you'd like to contribute, please follow these steps:

+1. Fork the repository.
+2. Create a new branch with your changes.
+3. Submit a pull request with a clear description of your changes.

 ## Citation